andrewjjeon/andrewjjeon.github.io/_projects/mins.md

   <div class="card">
     <h1>Evaluating Multisensor-aided Inertial Navigation System (MINS)</h1>
     <h2>1.
 Introduction</h2>
       <a href="https://github.com/rpng/MINS">MINS</a> is a multisensor sensor fusion slam system capable of fusing IMU, camera, LiDAR, GPS, and wheel sensors.
-      and <a href="https://arxiv.org/abs/2312.11865">LLMs play sc2</a>.
-My goal was to evaluate it on the <a href=https://sites.google.com/view/complex-urban-dataset>KAIST Urban Dataset</a> as well as my lab's (at University of Washington) suburban rover dataset.
-I used <a href=https://github.com/tsyxyz/kaist2bag>kaist2bag</a> to convert the separate sensor bag files to one bag.
+My goal was to evaluate it on the <a href="https://sites.google.com/view/complex-urban-dataset">KAIST Urban Dataset</a> as well as my lab's (at University of Washington) suburban rover dataset.
+I used <a href="https://github.com/tsyxyz/kaist2bag">kaist2bag</a> to convert the separate sensor bag files to one bag.
   </div>

   <div class="card">